hlascelles/samudra/pages/about.md

 Samudra's work towards [15 out of 17 UN Sustainable Development Goals][23] (SDGs) will be funded by impact-based grants.
 In terms of organisational structure, we envision something similar to [Tech Zero][9] - a core team working alongside employees of major stakeholders that are dedicated to creating change by  weaving together relationships in new ways.
 Samudra's goal is solely to create [large systems change][22].
-Once this is achieved, the organisation will dissolve if there is no longer a need for it.
+Once this is achieved, the organisation will dissolve.